 26. Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy

-Like Angela Duckworth’s book, Grit, Eat That Frog! upholds the same principal: in order to succeed, you gotta — in a sense — face the music.
+Like Angela Duckworth’s self-help book, Grit, Eat That Frog! upholds the same principal: in order to succeed, you gotta — in a sense — face the music.
 To Tracy, ‘eating your frog’ means finishing the most difficult task of your day done first, instead of putting it off until you feel like it.
 This is, of course, a fancy way to say that we all have to be better at prioritizing, but the process to accomplish it is actually much more complicated than just pointing to the meatiest assignment of the day.
 That’s why Tracy has broken down 21 ways to avoid ‘avoiding’ your own personal and professional commitments by sharpening your time management skills.
 Here, readers will learn why the ickiness of hard work can actually make life easier in the end.

 27. How to Win Friends and Influence People by Dale Carnegie

 An old classic in the self-help aisle, How to Win Friends and Influence People has sold over 15 million copies since its release in 1936.
 While the text might be nearing a century-old, many still turn to it for tips on using interpersonal skills to craft the life you want.